au-research/raid-metadata/rtd/docs/source/core/identifier.rst

 **Constraints**: Always set to the SP requesting the RAiD

 **Note**: a RAiD minted by a Registration Agency must have a SP associated with an Owner affiliated with that Agency; Registration Agencies must register lists of their Service Points with the RAiD Registration Authority regularly.
+Analogous to a DataCite 'repository'.

 .. _1.5-identifier.license: